 I was so excited when Stephanie from Casa Watkins Living asked me to share my holiday decorating ideas in her My Home Style Blog Hop Christmas Tree Edition.
-Each day for the entire week, multiple bloggers (30 trees in total) will be opening the doors to their beautiful homes and sharing their holiday decorating ideas …everyone is listed at the bottom of this post, so grab a cup of cocoa, curl up in a blanket, and cue up some Christmas music.
+Each day for the entire week, multiple bloggers (30 trees in total) will be opening the doors to their beautiful homes and sharing their Christmas tree holiday decorating ideas …everyone is listed at the bottom of this post, so grab a cup of cocoa, curl up in a blanket, and cue up some Christmas music.
+BTDubs, if you’re looking for more decorating ideas, check out my post on best Christmas mantel decor.

 I think we can all agree that 2020 has been a doozy.
 The stress of it all has had me reaching for comfort and traditions.
 Anything to help make life feel a bit more normal.
 On the plus side, my social life has slowed down.
 Our little family has enjoyed meals together around the dinner table.
 No longer are we rushing to drop one child at gymnastics and the other to soccer practice or weekend birthday parties.
 Instead, we watch movies, play Jenga, and maybe enjoy a cocktail in the driveway social distancing with neighbors.
 But even though the days feel a bit longer, the holidays snuck up on me, so I cued up some Bing Crosby and dug out the ol’ holiday decor.